 From dining in a plane to discovering the underwater world, Singapore is filled with an array of extraordinary gastronomical experiences to take advantage of.
 See our list here.

 More unusual to tourists rather than us, this unique sport involves a game of hockey under the water in a swimming pool.
-SUHC welcome all newcomers for their thrice-weekly games.
+UWH welcome all newcomers for their thrice-weekly games.
+Definitely, one of the most unique things to do in Singapore.

 📍473 Stirling Rd, Singapore 148948